Why is it important to optimize WordPress database with WPML?

 1. Always update to latest version on WordPress core and WPML plugin

-Database size issue is common issue with WPML installed on large scale web sites, and they are trying to resolve it with latest versions of WPML plugin and sub-plugins.
+Database size issue is common issue with WPML installed on large scale web sites.
+This is resolved with latest versions of WPML plugin and sub-plugins.

 Having that in mind, you should update all WPML related plugins to latest versions and manage maintain your WordPress web site in a right way.